 So why does IVF mean an increased chance of having twins?
 To improve the odds of a successful pregnancy, fertility specialists have followed the practice of transferring more than one embryo at a time.
 And, as you’d expect, the likelihood of more than one embryo getting fertilized is increased when there is more than one embryo around.

-As medical advancements are made in this area, and IVF techniques become more sophisticated, the chances of having twins this way have declined.
+As medical advancements are made in this area, and IVF techniques become more sophisticated and lean towards maxizing the success of a single embryo transfer, the chances of having twins this way have declined.

 Can you increase your chances of having twins?